Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/SupportedDevices.md

 # Supported Input Devices

-This page lists the types/products of input devices supported by the input system and the platforms they are supported on.
+This page lists the types and products of Input Devices that the Input System package supports, as well as the platforms they're supported on.

 ## Generic

-The following devices are supported in a way that does not require recognition of particular products.
+The following Devices are supported in a way that doesn't require specialized support of particular products.

 |Device|Windows|Mac|Linux|UWP|Android|iOS|Xbox(3)|PS4(3)|Switch(3)|WebGL|
 |------|-------|---|-----|---|-------|---|----|---|------|-----|